araobp/nlan/README.md

 This project re-uses outputs from my other project "[neutron-lan](https://github.com/araobp/neutron-lan)".

+##Background and motivation
+I want to develop a very simple DevOps framework for networking containers for several use cases.

+This project was inspired by the following open source project:
+- OpenStack Neutron
+- Salt
+- OpenDaylight

+I also want to prove that Golang is the best language for DevOps and SDN.

 ##Key technologies used for this project
 - Golang
 - Open vSwitch, OVSDB and JSON-RPC(RFC7047)